OWASP/DevGuide/docs/03-requirements/07-skf.md

-The [Security Knowledge Framework][skf] (SKF) is an expert system application that uses various open source projects to support development teams and security architects in building secure applications.
+The [Security Knowledge Framework][skf] (SKF) is a system that uses draws on the material in various open source projects to support development teams and security architects in building secure applications.
-The SKF builds on the OWASP [Application Security Verification Standard][asvs] (ASVS) to help developers in both pre-development and post-development phases and create applications that are secure by design.

 Having been an OWASP flagship project for many years the SKF is now no longer within the OWASP organization;
 and it will continue to be referenced in the OWASP Wayfinder and other OWASP projects